WoutPitje/AiQuizMaker2/Documentation/access-tracking.md

 ## Overview

-The AI Quiz Maker now includes a comprehensive access tracking system that monitors who accesses your application.
+🧠 QuizAi now includes a comprehensive access tracking system that monitors who accesses your application.
 All tracking data is sent to a webhook endpoint for centralized logging and analysis.

 ## Features